earthly/earthly/docs/guides/pushing-images-to-ECR.md

 ## Introduction

-Amazons' Elastic Container Registry (ECR) is a hosted docker repository that requires extra configuration for day-to-day use.
+The AWS Elastic Container Registry (ECR) is a hosted docker repository that requires extra configuration for day-to-day use.
 This configuration is not typical of other repositories, and there are some considerations to account for when using it with Earthly.
 This guide will walk you through creating an Earthfile, building an image, and pushing it to ECR.

 ## Create an Earthfile